Friday, November 21, 2025

 First let me make a disclaimer.
 I'm not talking about publicly exposing them.
 Or even exposing them to themselves.
 I don't have near the experience or fabulous for that.
 I'm running on fumes, emotionally, and confidence is not in my toolbox.
 And furthermore, it's not advisable, as per the experts and my own experiences, to do that.
 Malignant narcissist parents, with their dark tetrad exploitative, arrogant, entitled, manipulative, nasty, spiteful behavior are FAAAARRRR too good at the this game for me to safely unmask them.

 Look past the gaslighting fog.
 So we use this term gaslighting to mean a con job in which they deny reality and paint a false new one for us.
 But I think gassing is a more accurate description.
 They pollute our minds and damage our brains with sick, twisted lies, poisonous fabrications and evil spun narratives.
 Narcissist parents reinvent our reality and implant wrong ideas which we grow up thinking are true.
-And I know, you're thinking, oooohkay but how do we do this?
+And I know, you're thinking, okay but how do we do this?
 Good question.
+We begin to...

 Stop making excuses for them to yourself.
 I realized that she was lying then and is still lying.
 I don't know why she lied, but it wasn't to protect me, just herself.
 I have no idea where she went or what happened.
 I just know she disappeared, just like my dad, and it terrified me.
 Now as an adult, I call it what it was.
 Abandonment.

 Connect the dots.
 Looking back I recall they did that a lot, left little me alone, in unsafe, unfamiliar places.
 With dangerous people.
 And they did it and other neglectful, abusive things away from eyes who would have cared.
-I also see that my mom's lie at the doctor's office was more than just a lie.
+I also see that my mom's lie at the doctor's office was more than just that one lie.
 It is part of a lifetime pattern of gaslighting.
-So many disturbing she said and did, and made excuses, and hypocritically preached against, have now proved to be the unethical, illegal, immoral, unsafe things they always were but I didn't see.
+So many disturbing she said and did, and justified, and hypocritically preached against, have now proved to be the unethical, illegal, immoral, unsafe things they always were but I didn't see.
 Things like telling 8 y/o me it was good she was sleeping with a married man because she was trying to win him over to Jesus.
 Yes, that is a true story.

 Ask trusted people for feedback.
 Ask what their childhood experiences were.
 Ask objectively, without sharing personal experiences immediately, their opinion of things that happened to you.
 Ask how they would feel if thus and such happened to them.
 I'm not saying be cagey and if they ask, you can say this happened to you.
 If they knew your parents, ask what their impressions were/are.
 I've gotten incredible awareness from things friends have shared.
 My cousin met my mom for the first time and she did some weird thing which I had overlooked, as usual.
 He immediately identified what was wrong with it.
-He was able to help me who was too close to and too historically gaslit by her to see clearly what she was doing.
+He was able to help me, who was too close to and too historically gaslit by her to see clearly what she was doing.

 Ask AI.
 I'm serious.
 I have conversations with Gemini about things that happened to me to get perspective.
 Ask if this is narcissistic type behavior.
 Many of the things they did, that I've downplayed over the years, turn out to be actionable abuse, abandonment, endangerment, neglect, then and now.
 And Gemini has sound sources to prove it.
 In fact, AI will often say, if this is happening to you or someone you know, report it and here's where.
 One benefit of asking AI over real people is that AI does not have the capability of gaslighting, shaming or invalidating you.
 AI has no personal agenda to protect unlike flying monkeys do.